ThemeNcode/infinity-tnc-divi-modules/README.md

 8. Divi Typewriter Module Preview

 == Changelog ==
+= 5.0.2 =
+* Hardened the embed modules: YouTube, Vimeo, and Embed Map raw embed code is now sanitized with a KSES iframe allowlist that strips scripts while keeping legitimate embeds intact.
+* Validated Dual Buttons alignment and gap values before they are used in inline styles.
+* Tightened YouTube and Vimeo video/playlist ID validation.
+* Added more escaping to the Breadcrumbs module (term and author names, search query, and the home link URL).
+* Fixed Social Share and Social Share Child button padding not converting correctly from Divi 4 to Divi 5 layouts.

 = 5.0.1 =
 * Hardened Heading Gradient module: gradient colors and positions are now sanitized before being used in inline styles.
 * Escaped Breadcrumbs output (home text, before text, and post titles) on the front end.